leanprover/theorem_proving_in_lean4/type_classes.md

 implicit type variable.
 There is a convention in the Lean standard library that greek letters are used for type variables.

-We cannot yet use this type class because we have no instances.
-So, now you can register an instance of the Lean `Add` type class with Type parameter `α` set to `Nat` and providing the implementation of the `add` member, by writing:
+Now you can register an instance of the Lean `Add` type class with Type parameter `α` set to `Nat` and providing the implementation of the `add` member, by writing:
 ```lean